Most of daily turnover at Baku Stock Exchange accounts for Central Bank’s notes

 By Sara Israfilbayova - Trend:

-Most of the transactions accounted for the placement of notes of the Central Bank of Azerbaijan (CBA) and amounted to about 99.5 million manats.
-The transactions were concluded at a price of 99.5158 manats per note.
+Most of the transactions accounted for the placement of notes of the Central Bank of Azerbaijan (CBA) and amounted to about 25.3 million manats.
+The transactions were concluded at a price beginning from 99.5158 manats and ending with 101.4657 per note.

-Some 1.3 million manats accounted for the transactions on bonds in the secondary market.
+Some 89,700 manats accounted for the transactions on bonds in the secondary market.

-The transactions on manat bonds of the Azerbaijani Ministry of Finance (1.01 million manats) and dollar bonds of the Azerbaijani state oil company SOCAR ($152,800 – 259,800 manats) were concluded during the day.

-The volume of transactions in the secondary market of the BSE shares amounted to 469,600 manats.
-During the day, 214 deals were concluded on shares.

 Follow the author on Twitter: @IsrafilbekovaS